PRO-2684/gadgets/ucas-helper/README.md

     - 🟢 Keep Alive
 - [🎓 MOOC](https://i.mooc.ucas.edu.cn/space/index.shtml)
     - 📂 Native selector: Use the native file selector instead of the custom one, allowing drag-and-drop
+    - 🏁 Force finish*: Allows you to forcibly mark the file as finished, useful if you got stuck on certain files.
+Currently supported file type(s):
+        - PDF

 ## 🖼️ Screenshots